 The SAGE Handbook of Social Anthropology (CU) - "Divided into four sections, each edited by leading figures in social anthropology," this 2012 handbook "covers interfaces, places, methodologies and futures.
 Within each section authors at the leading edge of the discipline contribute in-depth chapters on the central principles and latest developments in their area of expertise."

-Wiley Online Library (CU) - Provides full text access to journals, reference works, books, and databases published by Wiley in numerous disciplines; notable handbooks include A Handbook of Linguistic Anthropology, The Handbook of Applied Linguistics, The Handbook of Discourse Analysis, The Handbook of Educational Linguistics, The Handbook of Linguistics, The Handbook of Sociolinguistics, and many others.
+Wiley Online Library (CU) - Provides full text access to journals, reference works, books, and databases published by Wiley in numerous disciplines; notable handbooks include The Handbook of Applied Linguistics, The Handbook of Discourse Analysis, The Handbook of Educational Linguistics, The Handbook of Linguistics, The Handbook of Sociolinguistics, and many others.

 Reviews of Literature